chutommy/smart-passwd/SECURITY.md

 ## Supported Versions

-Versions of of the project that are currently being supported with security updates.
+Versions of the project that are currently being supported with security updates.

 | Version | Supported          |
 | ------- | ------------------ |